Help & Guides

 Datadog API Key + Application Key + Site/Region (includes write scopes for Deploy Monitor) Datadog → Organization Settings → API Keys / Application Keys.
 Select your Datadog site from the dropdown (US1, US3, US5, EU, or AP1).
 See Scopes & Permissions

-Grafana Service Account Token (Viewer) + Instance URL Grafana → Administration → Service Accounts → Add Token
+Grafana Service Account Token (Editor for Deploy, Viewer for analysis only) + Instance URL Grafana → Administration → Service Accounts → Add Token

-Sentry Auth Token + Organization Slug Sentry → Settings → Developer Settings → Custom Integrations (scopes: project:read, org:read, event:read, alerts:read)
+Sentry Auth Token + Organization Slug Sentry → Settings → Developer Settings → Custom Integrations (scopes: project:read, org:read, event:read, alerts:read, alerts:write)

-New Relic User API Key (NRAK-xxx) + Account ID New Relic → User menu → API Keys → Create a key (type: User)
+New Relic User API Key (NRAK-xxx) + Account ID New Relic → User menu → API Keys → Create a key (type: User, needs alerting write access for Deploy)

 Sumo Logic Access ID + Access Key + Region Sumo Logic → Administration → Security → Access Keys → Add Access Key